zzyAnna/RAGEN/README.md

 ### Export variables and train
 We provide a default config file in `verl/trainer/config/ppo_trainer.yaml`.
 You can change the parameters in the file.
 Below scripts would train two Agents on these two tasks, respectively.

+To understand and reproduce our experiments, please checkout `cmd.md` for the command we use for each experiment.

 NOTE: All possible arguments are in config/base.yaml and other yaml files.

 ```bash